joltcan/openhab/README.md

 This is my home automation setup.
 I'm using OpenHAB(1) together with habmin.

 ## Docker
-I'm an exstensive docker user, if you want to try this without installing to much stuff, just use my docker-compose.yml file with `docker-compose up -d` in this dir.
+I'm an extensive docker user, if you want to try this without installing to much stuff, just use my docker-compose.yml file with `docker-compose up -d` in this dir.
 Then `docker-compose logs` to see the output from your container.

 ## Config files:
 The basic configs are sitemap/home.sitemap and home.items.
 However, I wanted sunrise/sunset to toggle lights on and off, so thats why weather.items is also included.
 This is also an homekit.sitemap, which is needed for the homekit mapping (i.e. Siri).